Desperate Housewives: Ask Desperate Housewives

+Sequel

+In April 2025, it was reported that a new television series titled Wisteria Lane was in development at Onyx Collective.
+The project is described as a darkly comedic mystery-drama in the vein of Desperate Housewives, set on the same fictional street.
+The series is being written by Natalie Chaidez (The Flight Attendant) and executive produced by Kerry Washington through her production company Simpson Street, along with Pilar Savone and Stacey Sher.
+While the series will not feature the original cast members or characters, it is considered a spiritual successor to Desperate Housewives, focusing on a new group of five women navigating secrets and scandal behind the façade of suburban perfection.

+Original Desperate Housewives creator Marc Cherry is not directly involved but is aware of the project and may participate in some capacity.
+The project marks the first official attempt to expand the Desperate Housewives franchise since the show concluded in 2012.

 Adaptations

-On February 26, 2007, The Walt Disney Company announced that four South American versions of the show were about to begin production: one for Argentina, one for Colombia, one for Ecuador and one for Brazil.
+On February 26, 2006, The Walt Disney Company announced that four South American versions of the show were about to begin production: one for Argentina, one for Colombia, one for Ecuador and one for Brazil.
 Later on, the Colombian and Ecuadorean productions merged, leaving three Latin American shows.
 The Argentine version, titled Amas de Casa Desesperadas, began being broadcast in 2006.
 The first year proved successful enough for a second season to begin production.
 The first season of the version for Colombia (RCN TV) and Ecuador (Teleamazonas), also titled Amas de Casa Desesperadas, began being broadcast in Ecuador in May 2007, and was broadcast five days a week.
 In addition, Donas de Casa Desesperadas began being broadcast on RedeTV! in 2008.
 The Turkish version titled Umutsuz Ev Kadınları aired on Kanal D in Turkey from 2011 until 2013 and on FOX Turkey from 2013 until 2014.
 In fall 2013, the Disney Media Distribution and the Nigerian television network EbonyLife TV announced that they were producing an African version of Desperate Housewives.
 The series, titled Desperate Housewives Africa, was scheduled to premiere in summer 2014 on EbonyLife TV.
 However, it aired its only season during 2015.